schongallam/makenetspace/USAGE.md

 usage:
 # makenetspace [OPTIONS] NETNS DEVICE

-This documentation is aspirational in early alpha versions Consider it a "TODO" list.

 OPTIONS:
 --essid, -e <ESSID> Attempt to join wireless network ESSID after creating namespace.
                     Ignored if using --cleanup.
 Use quotes if it contains blank spaces.